 Other cool features include obstacle avoidance (forward and downward Vision system), 7km range, and a foldable design.
 Still, since it’s a rather new design, users should know there are a lot of updates to install, which can get frustrating at some point.

 Modern quads with advanced camera features are a must-have for bloggers who want to keep their audience interested and loyal.
 Still, due to new technologies, you don’t have to invest a fortune in a high-tech quad.

 Moreover, there are so many designs on the market that bloggers can choose the features that matter the most for them.
-For instance, most of the selfie drones I reviewed a while back can pass as the best drone for travel bloggers.
+For instance, most of the selfie drones I reviewed a while back can pass as travel drones as well.
 The same goes for drones with Follow Me mode and many other quadcopters I wrote about before.